 PZI Zen Online: A meditation for our time with John Tarrant.
 Opening with the koan, “What is your Light?”
 Audio excerpt from Sunday session.
 As recorded Sept 13 2020.

 PZI Dharma Theme: “Your Light.”
 In Zen, one lamp lights another but is never extinguished.
 We want these themed selections to work that way, as you explore the KALPA.
 A Dharma Theme?
 It’s a gathering, a curation of events from our vast KALPA library, based in a theme that is current in our online sessions and practice.
 We’re offering a compilation of various types of files: transcript, audio, art, music, and video—all from PZI teachers.

-PZI Zen Online: Audio excerpt from John’s Sunday dharma talk.
+Audio excerpt from John’s Sunday Talk.
 A lamp as an image to sit with.
-“Yunmen Has a Light and So Do You.”
+“Yunmen has a light and so do you.”
 A koan for September and end of summer.
 The dharma is one lamp that lights another but is never extinguished.
 That lamp is yours.
 Meditation is any moment of sanity when I am not caught by demons of delusion.
-As recorded Sept 6 2020.
+As recorded September 6, 2020.

 Guided meditation with John Tarrant Roshi reciting Yunmen’s formative Zen koan, which asks the question: “What is your light?”
 Excerpted from a Sunday Meditation & Talk recorded on September 6, 2020.

 As old agreements fall apart, practice is a kindness.
 What is the image of our time?
 A lamp that lights another, without losing any radiance.
 It carries the changes, in the warmth of fire.
 What is meditation?
 Any moment of sanity!
 Michael Wilding on flute, Amaryllis Fletcher on violin, and Jordan McConnell on guitar for the 4 Vows.
 As recorded on Sunday, September 6, 2020.